Unofficial translation. The Russian version of the document has legal force.

 12.1.
 In accordance with Part 5 of Article 18 of 152-FZ, when collecting personal data, including via the Internet, the Operator ensures recording, systematization, accumulation, storage, clarification (update, modification), extraction of personal data of Russian Federation citizens using databases located in the territory of the Russian Federation.

 12.3.
-Cross-border transfer of personal data by the Operator does not occur.
-All persons engaged by the Operator to process data on its behalf (including the artificial intelligence service for user content translation – see clause 9.6) act in the territory of the Russian Federation.
+All persons engaged by the Operator to process personal data on its behalf (including artificial intelligence services for user content translation – see clause 9.6) act on the basis of instructions with conditions of confidentiality and ensuring the security of personal data in accordance with Part 3 of Article 6 of 152-FZ and do not determine processing purposes.

 13.1.
 The Operator takes necessary legal, organizational and technical measures to protect personal data from unlawful or accidental access, destruction, modification, blocking, copying, provision, distribution, as well as from other unlawful actions, in accordance with Articles 18.1 and 19 of 152-FZ.